Sudarshanbadli/Sudarshanbadli/README.md

 # 💫 About Me:
 🚀Hello!
-I'm Sudarshan, an Computer science student passionate about coding and design. <br>
+I'm Sudarshan Badli, a Computer science student passionate about coding and design.
+I've 1+ year experience in coding and more programming languages and Know about many Ai tools and their works. <br>

 ## 🌐 Socials: